 Where We Stayed

 We stayed at the Pullman Hotel in Brussels.
 This hotel is located right next to the Brussels Midi train station.
 The location is brilliant.
 We could walk to the train platform from our hotel in 5 minutes.
 Since we were right next to the train station, taking a 7:30 am train wasn’t so bad.
 Plus, this is a great place to stay if you are arriving in Brussels by train or taking a train to your next destination.
-To get to the city center of Brussels it was just a 10-minute metro ride.
+To get to the city center of Brussels it is just a 10-minute metro ride.